Last Updated on October 10, 2019 by Paul Guzman

 These plants can become invasive in places where there is lots of rainfall.

 How large does it get?

 It will grow to about 6-7 inches tall and will spread 6-10 ft. wide.
 You can also place in large or small containers for a great spring showcase of flowers.
 They will do great in a rock landscape or Xeriscape yard.
 Place in the front of other larger drought-tolerant plants.

 What Colors do they come in?

-They come in white, yellow, light lavender and the dark lavender.
-There are other hybrids primroses check them out at monrovia search results.
+They come in white, yellow, light lavender and dark lavender.
+There are other hybrids primroses check them out at Monrovia search results.

-The Oenothera speciosa Species is lighter in color and is the most common.
-See photo below.
+The Oenothera speciosa Species are lighter in color and are the most common.
+See the photo below.